-People who score similarly to you on the Structure subscale like plans and knowing what is happening.
-This can mean that they find people who are not very organised difficult to work with.
-Similarly, people who do not have a similar score to you may think of you as inflexible (although this will be dependent on how you score on the Adaptability scale).
+People who score similarly to you on the Structure subscale like some flexibility and have the opportunity to be spontaneous at times.
+This can mean that they find people who are very organised difficult to work with.
+Similarly, people who score further on the right side of this subscale to you may at times consider you as unreliable or inefficient.

 - Think about a time when you had to work with others to achieve a tight deadline?
 What was the most difficult aspect of this?
-What could you have done differently? - What do you do when you are under pressure or very busy?
-Do you tend to get more organised and require more structure?
+What could you have done differently? - When you are under pressure or very busy, do you tend to get more disorganised and spontaneous?
 How do you think others find working with you at these times?
-What could be the disadvantages of your working style for other people? - How important is it to you that people are neat and tidy at work?
-What impact does it have on their work if they are not?
-Does it mean they are inefficient?
+What could be the disadvantages for others of your style of working? - How important is it to you that people allow you to be flexible and spontaneous at work?
+What impact does it have on your work if they are very structured?
+Does it make them more efficient?